getsentry/sentry-cocoa/docs/index.rst

 Installation
 ------------

-The client (SentrySwift) can be installed using `CocoaPods
+The client (Sentry) can be installed using `CocoaPods
 <http://cocoapods.org>`__ or `Carthage
 <https://github.com/Carthage/Carthage>`__.
 This is the recommended client
 for both Swift and Objective-C.  If you need support for old versions of iOS that do not support Swift you can use our alternative `Sentry-Objc
 <https://github.com/getsentry/sentry-objc>`_ client.

-To integrate SentrySwift into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate Sentry into your Xcode project using CocoaPods, specify it in your `Podfile`:

 .. sourcecode:: ruby